 Search for each of these in the far left Available Fields column.
 To add them into your report, double click on each one.
 If done correctly, your report will look like this:

 Now, since the created date cannot be edited, but any additional transactions will be reflected as a transaction date, this provides a quick way to check for any changes made to procedure codes.

 So, you will look down this list comparing these two date columns.

 If you see any differences between the created date and the transaction date, then you can add patient names to this report and then look into these accounts.

 To add patient names to this report, just search in the far left available fields for Patient and double click to add it to the report.
 Now your report will look like this:

-If your ledger rules are set to 14 days, then make sure you are looking back 15 days using this custom report.
+If your transaction locking is set to 14 days, then make sure you are looking back 15 days using this custom report.
 You can add a filter to make the list more manageable.
 Drag the transaction date field into the filter area and set the date to the previous 15 days (for this example).

 Save this report so you do not have to rebuild it each time you want to run it.
 Click Save, and name your custom audit report, for example “Production Audit”, and select a destination, either My Reports or Organization Reports.
 Click OK to finish.

 You may find it easier to work with this report if you export it to Excel or PDF.